kelzen1/discord_verifier/README.md

 - #### DISCORD_GUILD
   - Discord server id

-# Installation steps
+# Installation steps (Auto, Docker)

 1. Install [Docker](https://docs.docker.com/engine/install/)

-2. Download & Open project directory in terminal and write `docker build . -t verifier:latest`

-3. Edit passwords and etc in docker-compose.yml
+2. Edit passwords and etc in docker-compose.yml

-4. `docker compose up -d` (PHPMyAdmin will be installed too)
+3. In terminal with folder containing compose file write `docker compose up -d` (PHPMyAdmin will be installed too)

-5. Add roles in `roles` table. `name` field is field for role name f.e. `release`, `role` field is for role discord id
+4. Add roles in `roles` table. `name` field is field for role name f.e. `release`, `role` field is for role discord id

 REST is now started on port `40002` (if u not changed it in docker-compose) with `/verify` endpoint
 ```BASH